Drake Rowboat / 19'

 The idea stewed until a customer came along who saw the design brief for the D19 and said, "that is my boat".
 Unfortunately he is a hermit and off-the-grid so pictures and stories have been very hard to pull out of him!
 But the sea trials went fantastically.

 The D19 is stable -- easy enough to stand in like the D17 -- yet is slippery through the water with great glide.
-The boat has enough flotation for a person to self rescue with the side tanks and flotation in the bow.
+The boat has enough flotation for a person to self rescue with the side tanks and flotation in the ends.
 With the sliding seat, I had an easy time of slicing through choppy water solo and picking up very good speed.
 In wind and chop, like her smaller sister, she excels and wants more!

 Of course performance is highly dependent upon the proper set up of the rowing stations and getting the ergonomics right, which is rower dependent.
 But the seat height, which is somewhat established by the side tank height, feels very good and more height can be gained by adding seat padding.